Faxe Ladeplads

-Faxe Ladeplads or Fakse Ladeplads is a coastal town in Denmark with a population of 2,501 (1 January 2025), located in Zealand and lying 5 kilometers south-east from Faxe.
-It is mainly a harbour town, with a working harbour and a marina.
+Faxe Ladeplads or Fakse Ladeplads is a coastal town in Denmark with a population of 2,496 (1 January 2026).
+It is located in Zealand, 5 kilometers south-east from Faxe.
+It is mainly a harbour town, with a working harbour and marina.
 The town is surrounded by forest and sandy beaches with shallow water.
 The forest stretches all the way to the sea, and from the edge one can see the island of Møn and the small protected wildlife park, Feddet.

 History

 The town was originally called Hylleholt.
 The current name comes from a time in the 19th century when the countship of Vemmetofte decided to build a harbour to service the limestone industry up in the neighboring Faxe town.
 Ladeplads literally means stock area.

-In the town is Hylleholt Church from 1878.
-The local railway (Østsjællands Jernbane) coming from Køge was inaugurated in 1879, from Faxe Kalkbrud (Limestone Quarry), Faxe Limestone Quarry in Faxe on a narrow gauge railway and the narrow gauge railway was running on a normal gauge railway to the harbor in Faxe Ladeplads.
+Hylleholt Church, constructed in 1878, is located in the town.

 Education

 Hylleholt School was founded in 1878.
-In the first years it was referred to as Strandskolen (The Beach School) because of the town's location by the beach.
+In the first years it was referred to as Strandskolen (lit.
+'The Beach School') because of the town's location by the beach.
 In 1975 the building of a new school began on Dannebrogsvej 1, because of the old school's lack of modernization, expansion opportunities and the fact that the school was very expensive to heat.

-Faxehus Efterskole and Waldemarsbo Efterskole located in Faxe Ladeplads.
+Two efterskoles are located in Faxe Ladeplads: Faxehus Efterskole and Waldemarsbo Efterskole.
+Waldemarsbo Efterskole began on Hylleholtvej 6, in 1979 in Faxe Ladeplads.
 Faxehus Efterskole began on Strandstræde 3, in 1980, in Faxe Ladeplads.
 Its buildings were built in 1908 and functioned as a beach resort.